- Prior lessons: Before proceeding with this lesson, make sure you have searched your LLC name and selected your LLC’s Louisiana Registered Agent.

 In this lesson, we will discuss filing your Articles of Organization with the state.
 This is the document that officially forms your Louisiana LLC.

-If you do the paper filing, the processing time is 3-7 business days.
+If you do the paper filing, the processing time is 3-5 business days (plus mail time).
 If you need to expedite your paper filing, you can pay an additional $30 (for 1 business day processing).

 Although the online filing seems better because it has a faster approval time, we actually recommend the paper filing (unless you’re in these parishes) as it has the least amount of hoops to jump through.

 Alternatively, no matter what parish you live in, you can hire an LLC filing company to form your LLC instead.
 If you want to hire a company to form your LLC, check out Best LLC Services in Louisiana.

 Note: Filing times may take longer due to government delays.
 For the most up-to-date LLC processing times, check how long does it take to get an LLC in Louisiana.

 Because we teach LLC formation in all 50 states, we see some weird stuff.
 We call this weird stuff “quirks”, unique or confusing steps specific to certain states.

 Some states have no quirks, some states have a couple of quirks, and a few states have a lot of quirks.

 Louisiana falls into that latter category – a lot of quirks!
 And the purpose of explaining Louisiana’s quirks is to help you decide between the online filing and the paper filing.
 Each one has pros and cons.